-Gardner Canyon bears the name of Arizona pioneer Thomas Edward Gardner, whose Apache Springs Ranch was located about 4.5 miles west of Highway 83.
+Gardner Canyon bears the name of Arizona pioneer Thomas Frederick Gardner, whose Apache Springs Ranch was located about 4.5 miles west of Highway 83.
 Boulder Crest Arizona now owns the land where Gardner’s ranch was located.
 “The Other Side of the Mountain” by Tom Wood and Joan Kane Wood (2007) provides a fascinating and in depth look at the lives of the Gardner family, and was a significant resource for this article.

-Thomas Edward Gardner was born April 13, 1830* in Buffalo, New York.
+Thomas Frederick Gardner was born April 13, 1830* in Buffalo, New York.
 His family moved to Michigan when he was about seven years old, and at age 16 he and a cousin headed west to Oregon Territory.
 Tom never made it to Oregon but ended up placer mining for gold in California where he met miners from Sonora, Mexico.
 Around 1854 he began mining in Sonora and by 1859, at the urging of friend and fellow miner Jesus Torres, had relocated to Arizona Territory.
 Tom began farming near Casa Blanca Canyon and Fort Crittenden along the Sonoita Creek.
 It was a dangerous time for settlers, as the Apaches, led by Cochise, were constantly raiding in the area.

 In 1861 Tom married Gertrudis Apodaca, known as Tula, who was born in Santa Cruz, Sonora, Mexco.
 The couple had 11 children, five of whom lived to adulthood.
 Shortly after his marriage, Tom was shot by Cochise while driving cattle in Sonora.
 He was nursed back to health by his wife and mother-in-law, but the bullet remained lodged near his heart.
 The bullet was eventually removed around 1872 by a military surgeon at Fort Crittenden.